Skip to main content

 1. Open your browser and type in the FQDN or IP address assigned to the server

-2. Send the Hardware ID to success@netbeez.net
+2. Send the Hardware ID that you find by going to the NetBeez settings -> License to success@netbeez.net

 3. We will issue you the license, copy/paste it as plain text, and click activate